bongiozzo/musica_mustdie/output/band_psycroptic.md

 # Psycroptic

+Australian Brutal Death

-Дискография
+## Дискография

-"The Isle of Disenchantment" 2001, Death Metal
+### "The Isle of Disenchantment" 2001, Death Metal

+Beneath the Ground We Dwell
+Carnival of Vulgarity
+Condemned by Discontent
+Isle of Disenchantment
+Netherworld Reality
+Of Dull Eyes Borne
+Psycroptipath
+Sword of Uncreation
+The Labyrinth

-"The Scepter of the Ancients" 2003, Death Metal "Symbols of Failure" 2006, Death Metal
+### "The Scepter of the Ancients" 2003, Death Metal

+The Color of Sleep
+Battling the Misery of Organon
+Lacertine Forest
+Psycrology
+Skin Coffin
+Cruelty Incarnate
+The Valley of Winds Breath and Dragons Fire
+A Planetary Discipline
+The Scepter of Jaar-Gilon

+### "Symbols of Failure" 2006, Death Metal

+1. Alpha Breed
+2. Missionaries of a Future to Come
+3. Merchants of Deceit
+4. Minions: The Fallen
+5. Repairing the Dimensional Cluster
+6. Epoch of the Gods
+7. Our Evolutionary Architecture
+8. An Experiment in Transience
+9. Cleansing a Misguided Path

-"Ob (Servant)" 2008, Techno Death
+### "Ob (Servant)" 2008, Techno Death

+1. Ob(Servant)
+2. A Calculated Effort
+3. Slaves Of Nil
+4. The Shifting Equilibrium
+5. Removing The Common Bond
+6. Horde in Devolution
+7. Blood Stained Lineage
+8. Immortal Army Of One
+9. Initiate

+Cameron Grant (bass)
+Joe Haley (guitars)
+David Haley (drums)
+Jason Peppiatt (Vocals)

+DRUMS RECORDED AT RED PLANET STUDIOS MARCH 2008 GUITARS AND BASS RECORDED AT THE CRAWL SPACE APRIL/MAY 2008 VOCALS RECORDED AT RED PLANET STUDIOS MAY 2008 ENGINEERED BY JOE HALEY
+PRODUCED BY JOE & PSYCROPTIC
+MIXED AND MASTERED BY LOGAN MADER FOR DIRTY ICON PRODUCTIONS, JUNE 2008 ALL MUSIC I1Y I'SYCROI'TIC
+LYRICS AND CONCEPTS BY DAVID HALEY
+ADDITIONAL ELECTRONICA BY THE AMENTA (WWW.THEAMENTA.COM) ARTWORK BY RAYMOND SWAN LAND
+LAYOUT BY SCOTT MELLORTHINKTANKDESIGN.COM.AU
+PHOTO BY BRADY @ STYGIAN DESIGN
+PSYCROPTIC USE &.
+HIGHLY RECOMMEND THE FOLLOWING COMPANIES;
+YAMAHA DRUMS, PAISTE, AXIS, AQUARIAN, ESP, MUSICMAN, ERNIE BALL, DEAN MARKLEY, DRAVEN SHOES & CLOTHING, SIKWORLD CLOTHING CO NTACT/PROPAGANDA:
+WWW.PSYCROPTlC.COM
+WWW.MYSPACF.-COM/PSYCROPT IC
+PSYCROPTTCtaiIOrMAlL.COM
+POSTAL ADDRESS: 70 LOCHNER ST, WEST HOBART,
+TASMANIA 7000 AUSTRALIA
+MANAGEMENT: BRAD WESSON FOR SOUNDWORKS MANAGEMENT
+- SOUNDWORKSl@BIGPOND.COM
+AUSTRALIAN BOOKING: BRAD WESSO.N -
+SOUNDWORKS2@BIGPOND.COM
+NORTH AMERICAN BOOKING: ASH AVILDSEN FORTKO - ASHAVILDSEN@TKOCO.COM
+EUROPEAN BOOKING: MARCO WALZEL FORAVOCADO BOOKING
+- MARCO@AVOCADO-BOOKING.COM

-"The Inherited Repression" 2012, Techno Death
+### "The Inherited Repression" 2012, Techno Death

+1. Carriers of the Plague
+2. Forward to Submission
+3. Euphorinasia
+4. The Throne of Kings
+5. Unmasking the Traitors
+6. Become the Cult
+7. From Scribe to Ashes
+8. Deprivation
+9. The Sleepers Have Awoken

+Produced, engineered and mixed by Joe Haley.
+Mastering by Alan Douches.
+The album was recorded at Joe Haley's home studio.

 ## Отношения с другими группами